Rurusetto/rurusetto/content/posts/hitokori/index.md

 - ![Double Time Icon](mod-icon/double-time-mod.png) Double Time
   - SPeeEEeEdddD
-    - Increased speed 1.50x.
+    - Increases speed 1.50x.
   - Score Multiplier: 1.12x
   - Click the icon again for `Nightcore Mod` : Uguuuuuuuu...
     - Increases speed 1.50x and raises audio pitch.

 - ![Hidden Icon](mod-icon/hidden-mod.png) Hidden
   - Just like your feelings
-    - Before a planet reach a white circle, a white circle will be disappeared.
+    - Before a planet reaches the white circle, the white circle will disappear.
   - Score Multiplier: 1.10x

 - ![Flashlight Icon](mod-icon/flashlight-mod.png) Flashlight
   - Welcome to Night City
-    - You can only see the area around the pointer.
+    - You can only see the area around the planets.
   - Score Multiplier: 1.12x

 ### automation